clecap/dante-wiki-production/README.md

 ### Description of Installation

-1. Log in as a normal user and navigate to a directory which shall contain the installation directory.
+1. Log in as a normal user and navigate to a directory which shall later contain the installation directory.
-2. Download the zip archive at https://github.com/clecap/dante-wiki-production/archive/refs/heads/master.zip into directory `dante`.
+2. Download the zip archive at https://github.com/clecap/dante-wiki-production/archive/refs/heads/master.zip into that.
-3. Unzip file `master.zip`
+3. Unzip file `master.zip` in that directory.
-4. Navigate into the newly generated directory `dante-wiki-production-master`
+4. Navigate into the newly generated installation directory `dante-wiki-production-master`
-5. Edit the configuration file `CONF.sh`.
+5. Edit the configuration file `CONF.sh` in `dante-wiki-production-master`.
   The data required in the configuration file is described by comments directly in this file.
 You might want to consult the section on configuration changes below before editing this file.
+6. You might want to copy an https server private key file `server.key` and an https server certificate file `server.pem` into directory `dante-wiki-production-master`.
-6. Run DanteWIki installation script `install-dante.sh` (this may take several minutes).
+7. Run DanteWIki installation script `install-dante.sh` (this may take a while).

 ### Command Cheat Sheet for Installation